 - If you are walking with shoes that have reflective strips, that could interfere with the sensors' ability to detect your steps as well.
 Try using the Treadly with different footwear.

 Once one or all of the above has been done, you should try to operate the unit via auto mode to verify the sensors are operational all along the belt:

-- Stand behind the back part of the unit, and tap with your foot on the back portion of the belt.
+- Stand behind the back part of the unit and tap on the back portion of the belt with your foot.

-If you saw a row of horizontal lines appearing on the screen when you tapped, that means the infra-red sensors are working.
+If you see a row of horizontal lines appear on the screen when you tap, that means the infra-red sensors are working.
 If not, please reach out to Team Treadly directly for further assistance.